BIDS/reproducibility-wg/self_eval/self-eval-group3.md

 ## Using the Questions

-Scoring: A minimum of x "yes" answers are needed to achieve certain levels of status
+Scoring: A minimum of x "yes" answers are needed to achieve certain levels of status.

-- Platnum: 100%
+- Platinum: 100%
 - Gold: At least one "yes" per category and more than 80% “yes” total

-- Silver: At least one "yes" per category with less than 80% “yes” total
+- Silver: At least one "yes" per category with less than 80% “yes”
+total
 - Bronze: Greater than 50% "yes" total

-- Less than 50%: Contact the BIDS Reproducibility Working Group for help
+- Less than 50%: Contact the BIDS Reproducibility Working Group for immediate help

 ## Questions